National Meeting 2m4f Handicap Hurdle Preview, Tips, Runners & Trends (Grand National Meeting)

 Route to the National Meeting 2m4f Handicap Hurdle

-Many trainers will target races to use as prep races before coming to the National Meeting 2m4f Handicap Hurdle, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the National Meeting 2m4f Handicap Hurdle.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race